ZhenyingZhu/StudyNotes/SystemDesign.md

 - Decentralized: A coordinator can be any node acts as a proxy between client and the service

+Write Path

+- requests persist on a commit log file
+- data is saved in the mem cache
+- when mem cache is full, flush to SSTables on disk

 ## System Design Interview The Big Archive

 ### Data base isolation level